Sunday, October 20, 2013

 Eclectic allusions (swiss chalet, timber frame, oriental) make an intriguing facade

 If you live in a house built before WWII, chances are it came with some sort of ornamental detailing that ‘alludes’ to other eras in the history of buildings.
-By ‘alludes’, I mean that the detailing refers to, recalls or echoes something that was common in a prior time.
-Sometimes these details mimic groupings of features from a specific period, but more often, as with bungalows, they are an eclectic mix drawn from various times and places that a designer felt help impart a convincing look to a building.
+By ‘alludes’, I mean that the detailing refers to, recalls or echoes something that was common in prior times.
+Sometimes these details mimic groupings of features from a specific period, but more often, as with bungalows, they are an eclectic mix drawn from various times and places that the designer felt would help to impart a convincing look to the building.
 While such details may seem no more than arbitrary choices, how they work together with the form of your house is what gives it distinctive character.

 Slender turned pillars supporting this verandah allude to Roman times